yash0917/Course-Availability-Checker/README.md

 ```bash
 python src/app.py
 ```
-This will start the Flask development server, usually accessible at `http://127.0.0.1:5000`.
+This will start the Flask development server at `http://127.0.0.1:5000` by default.

 To run the scraper manually (for testing purposes, it's usually deployed as part of the Docker container):